 Then, research individual stocks or funds you are already invested in.
 If they don’t fit your standards, you might choose to start selling those securities and replacing them with others.
 Remember: You don’t have to overhaul your entire portfolio at once but aim to make gradual changes to remain on track with your financial goals.

-Supplement your investments with an SRI Managed Portfolio.
+Supplement your investments with an SRI Robo Portfolio.

 Work with an advisor.